 - ‘Dukat’ is a more tender dill than other varieties mentioned here that grows to about two feet tall.
 It is grown for its blue-green foliage which can be included in salads.
 This variety of dill is reported to have a higher essential oil content (the substance that gives herbs their flavor) but a more mellow taste than other dills.

 Care and Feeding of Dill

 Dill grows best in full sun with regular watering.
 You can start the seeds of dill in pots indoors before setting them out in your garden.
 However it’s much simpler to sow them in place.
 They will germinate easily and you won’t have the task of transplanting.
-In the border garden, plant dill in the rear so the tall stalks won’t hide other plants.
-Grow it near a bay tree or other dark-leafed shrub where the finely cut leaves will provide an interesting contrast.
+In a border garden, plant dill in the rear so the tall stalks won’t hide other plants.
+Grow it near a bay tree or other dark-leafed shrub where the paler finely cut leaves will provide an interesting contrast.

 Dill can be sown anywhere it will get full sun for healthy growth.
 If you want lots of fresh leaves, you may find it helpful to sow a little dill every 2-3 weeks to ensure a steady supply of the fresh leaves throughout the year.
 Water dill during dry periods to avoid it being over stressed and going to seed too quickly.

 To use dill fresh, harvest the leaves and refrigerate them with their stems in water.
 Dill leaves are best harvested just before use because they will wilt and lose flavor more quickly than other herbs.